stephkor123/csat-tabulation-automation/README.md

 # CSAT Tabulation & Reporting Automation (VBA)

 ## Problem
-Customer support teams collect large volumes of raw survey/ticket data (85,000+ records in the source dataset), but raw data alone isn't useful without regular tabulation, quality checks, and reporting — a manual process that's slow and error-prone if repeated every reporting cycle.
+Customer support teams collect large volumes of raw survey/ticket data (85,000+ records in the source dataset), but raw data alone isn't useful without regular tabulation, quality checks, and reporting.
+A manual process that's slow and error-prone if repeated every reporting cycle.

 ## Approach
-Built a fully macro-driven Excel pipeline that takes raw CSAT (Customer Satisfaction) survey data and automatically produces a cleaned, validated, tabulated, and charted topline report — no manual pivot-table building required.
+Built a fully macro-driven Excel pipeline that takes raw CSAT (Customer Satisfaction) survey data and automatically produces a cleaned, validated, tabulated, and charted topline report.
+There is no manual pivot-table building required.

 **Pipeline steps (all VBA-driven, run with one click via `RunFullPipeline`):**
 1. **Import** — browse for the raw CSV and load it into RawData